CloudTestDrive/EventLabs/README.md

 ## Infrastructure-as-a-Service ##
 This chapter regroups a subset of the exercises already detailed in the previous topics to create a specific focus on IaaS services only.
 This covers Compute CS and Container CS.
 [Follow this link for the details](IaaS/readme.md)

+## Artificial Intelligence ##
++ [Develop an application that consumes an AI service](AI/ai-service.md) - Develop a Web Application that uses a cloud service to analyse the emotions of people inside an image and run the application on Oracle [Application Container Cloud Service](https://cloud.oracle.com/acc).

 ## Prerequisites ##